GetEvinced/public-ios-xcuisdk/README.md

 }
 ```
 ### Your first test
-In the tests body add invocations of `application.accessibilityAnalyze()` or `application.evAnalyze()` over `XCUIApplication` instance of the tested app at the places/states of the app you want to test.
+In the tests body add invocations of `application.evAnalyze()` over `XCUIApplication` instance of the tested app at the places/states of the app you want to test.
 A good place to add testing may be after simulating taps or screen change.
 After that just run your test suite(s).

 #### Async usage